 Unbalanced estrogen (both low and high) leads to dryness and hair fall.
 This is also related to low Iron levels or Iron deficiency that often accompanies hormone imbalance.

-14. Fatigue and trouble in sleeping
+14. Fatigue and sleep disorders (insomnia)

 High levels of estrogen can cause persistent tiredness.
 To make things worse, you can’t get to sleep when you even try to.